blanconaldo/blanconaldo/README.md

 🌱 Learning something new every day - whether it's a cutting-edge AI technique or how to optimize CI/CD pipelines without losing my sanity.

+☁️ Juggling between AWS and Azure services, where my applications live rent-free (well, not exactly free) in the cloud.
+Sometimes I whisper "scale horizontally" to them and watch the magic happen.

 💡 Passionate about creating technology that's not just smart, but also responsible and accessible to everyone (and also writes my READMEs for me).

 ## 🛠️ My Skills